Create and send beautiful email campaigns & newsletters

 So you might ask me, “As a legitimate email marketer, why should I worry about spam traps?”

 Here’s the tea, sometimes these spam traps tend to trap authenticated emails too based on poor email list hygiene.

-The best way you can avoid spam traps is by validating new email addresses.
+The best way you can avoid emails from going to the Promotions tab or spam traps is by validating new email addresses.
 There are many paid email validation tools that will help you with this.
 And never ever buy an email list however tempting it might be.